-An assessment of these matter is provided in Appendix 10 of this application and concludes the proposed plan change is generally consistent with the objectives and policies of the IMP.
+An assessment of these matters is provided in Appendix 11 of this application and concludes the proposed plan change is generally consistent with the objectives and policies of the IMP.
+An assessment of the IMP has also been undertaken by MKT and is included in Appendix 8.
+There are no specific areas of cultural value on identified on the application site.